New Zealand Space Scholarship

 This initiative seeks to better prepare students for future careers in the New Zealand aerospace sector.
 This is a unique opportunity to work on world-leading NASA missions and science, alongside NASA scientists and engineers.

-Successful applicants will travel to the USA for a 10 to 12 week internship where they will work on innovative and complex projects under the supervision of a NASA mentor.
+Successful applicants will travel to the USA for a 3-month internship where they will work on innovative and complex projects under the supervision of a NASA mentor.
 Internships at NASA are an intensive experience and require a high level of professionalism, enthusiasm, and self-management.

 In addition to this exceptional work experience opportunity, interns will be asked to give back to the wider New Zealand aerospace sector and NASA through outreach and social media activities.